orangesamus/RocketPoolRapidResearchIncubator/README.md

-## Commission Cut Proposal
+## Rapid Research Incubator

-This Repository contains a "Commission Cut" proposal submitted for the [Rapid Research Incubator](https://dao.rocketpool.net/t/options-forum-thread/).
-This repository is a consolidation of the thoughts and files from the DAO Forum post submission [DAO Forum post submission here](https://dao.rocketpool.net/t/rapid-research-incubator-submission-eth-only-minipools-divert-a-portion-of-commissions-to-rpl-staked-minipools/)
+This Repository contains my original "Commission Cut" proposal submitted for the [Rapid Research Incubator](https://dao.rocketpool.net/t/options-forum-thread/), and also my "Cohesive" proposal that pulls from several Rapid Research Incubator submission ideas with some modifications as a follow up to [Next Steps](https://dao.rocketpool.net/t/rapid-research-review-next-steps/2709).

+### Cohesive Proposal Summary

+Combine ideas from 4 categories of submissions:

+1. Bond Reduction through sublinear bonding
+1. Commission Cut diverted to RPL stakers
+1. Universal Variable Commission
+1. Protect rETH from underperforming Node Operators The full proposal can be found here: [CohesiveProposal](/CohesiveProposal.md)

-### Summary
+### Commission Cut Proposal Summary

 The summary of this idea is to introduce Eth only minipools, where a portion of their rewards are diverted to RPL staked minipools.